zupzup/blog/ml-in-go-logreg/post.md

 `goml`'s API is pretty straightforward and its [documentation](https://godoc.org/github.com/cdipaolo/goml) is OK as well.

 Alright, let's get started!
+(You'll find the full code of the example incl. data set [here](https://github.com/zupzup/ml-in-go-examples))

-## Data
+## The Data

 First of all, we need some data.
 In this example, we use a very simple, csv-based data set which looks like this: